David Pastrnak Game Preview: Bruins vs. Blue Jackets

 Pastrnak Season Stats Insights

-- In 20 games this season, Pastrnak has averaged 19:21 on the ice, while putting up a plus-minus of +9.
+- In 23 games this season, Pastrnak has averaged 19:28 on the ice, while putting up a plus-minus rating of +11.

-- Pastrnak has scored a goal in a game 11 times this year over 20 games played, with multiple goals in two of those contests.
+- In Pastrnak's 23 games played this season he's scored in 12 of them and netted multiple goals in two.

-- In 16 of 20 games this year, Pastrnak has recorded a point, and 10 of those games included multiple points.
+- Pastrnak has a point in 18 of 23 games this year, with multiple points in 12 of them.

-- In 13 of 20 games this season, Pastrnak has registered an assist, and in four of those matches recorded two or more.
+- Pastrnak has an assist in 15 of 23 games this season, with multiple assists on six occasions.

-- The implied probability that Pastrnak goes over his points prop total is 55.6%, based on the odds.
+- The implied probability that Pastrnak hits the over on his points prop total is 58.8%, based on the odds.

 Sign up for Underdog fantasy today.